Non-Windows alternatives to the Modern UI interface

 Native Client allows to use native code in the browser, and WebGL is an interface to the 3D API of the système in the browser, it is clear that the opportunity to free completely from Windows becomes realistic for most users.

 In fact, game publishers are beginning to implement NaCl versions.
 And game is the main selling point of Microsoft to personal users, compatibility with Windows makes this system indispensable.
 This dependency will cease with NaCl as Chrome can run on Windows or other systems.

-The Metro interface which consists of HTML 5 + native API can be replaced by Chrome + NaCl + WebGL.
+The Modern UI interface which consists of HTML 5 + native API can be replaced by Chrome + NaCl + WebGL.
 Remains the XAML Interface for more professional applications.